open-company/open-company-web/README.md

 lein start
 ```

-To get an interactive web development environment run:
+To get an interactive web development environment, start Figwheel in this repository:

 ```console
 lein figwheel!
 ```

-To start the sass whatcher run:
+You'll also need to start the Sass watcher in this repository:

 ```console
 lein scss!
 ```

+If you've done it right, you'll have 4 terminal sessions running: API, Auth, Figwheel, and Sass.

 Open your browser to [http://localhost:3449/](http://localhost:3449/).